 Much like the final payment, knowing when the deposit is due will help you budget for your wedding and secure your photographer for your date.
 All due dates for payment instalments should be given in writing.

-Most photographers shoot with digital, not film, so you can expect a full set of edited digital copies of your photos as standard in wedding packages (usually 1,000+ photos).
-Get in writing in your contract the full details of what you’ll receive, including a personal use copyright license which allows you to print out your wedding photos.
+Most photographers shoot with digital, not film, so you can expect a full set of edited digital copies of your photos as standard in wedding packages (the number you'll receive will depend - speak to your photographer to determine how many images they usually supply).

 An album of photos may be included in more expensive packages.
 Otherwise enquire as to how much this might cost and ask to see samples.
 As you’ll have a license to print photos yourself, you might be able to create something more personal and in your style by printing them at a shop yourself.